php-fig/fig-standards/proposed/http-client/http-client.md

 with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.

-Smaller issues, like wrong HTTP versions, that are not blocking the HTTP client from sending the request MUST not cause any exception.
+Smaller issues that do not block the client from sending the request (such as invalid HTTP versions) MUST NOT result in exceptions.

 If the remote server answers with a response that can be parsed into a PSR-7 response, the client MUST NOT throw an exception.
 For example, response status codes in the